 Fitting Your Crutches

-Proper fitting helps you use your crutches safely and effectively.
+Correct fitting helps you use your crutches safely and effectively.
 When fitting crutches, stand up straight and wear the shoes you will normally use to walk.
 If the crutches don’t feel right, ask your healthcare provider, nurse, or physical therapist (PT) to check the fit.

 Getting to know your crutches